wilsonmar/wilsonmar.github.io/_posts/2018-12-28-azure-devsecops.md

 ### Sample Apps in pro certs

 <a target="_blank" href="https://www.youtube.com/watch?v=wiCRVp6QgA0">VIDEO</a>: There are two repos used in course labs and also during the<br />
-<a target="_blank" href="https://www.microsoft.com/en-us/learning/exam-AZ-400.aspx">Implementing Azure DevOps Solutions exam AZ-400</a> ($160) QUESTION: Is that the same as the<br />
+<a target="_blank" href="https://www.microsoft.com/en-us/learning/exam-AZ-400.aspx">Implementing Azure DevOps Solutions exam AZ-400</a> ($160) which fuilfills the requirement to become a <a target="_blank" href="https://www.microsoft.com/en-us/learning/azure-devops.aspx">Microsoft Certified: Azure DevOps Engineer Expert</a>.
+Expand All to see skills measured:

+1. Design a DevOps strategy
+1. Implement DevOps development processes
+1. Implement continuous integration
+1. Implement continuous delivery
+1. Implement dependency management
+1. Implement application infrastructure
+1. Implement continuous feedback
+<br /><br />

-<a target="_blank" href="https://www.microsoft.com/en-us/learning/exam-70-538.aspx">Implementing Microsoft Azure DevOps Solutions 70-538</a>?
+QUESTION: Is AZ-400 the same as exam: <a target="_blank" href="https://www.microsoft.com/en-us/learning/exam-70-538.aspx">Implementing Microsoft Azure DevOps Solutions 70-538</a> "coming soon".

-<a target="_blank" href="https://www.microsoft.com/en-us/learning/azure-devops.aspx">Microsoft Certified: Azure DevOps Engineer Expert</a> and

 <a name="PartsUnlimited"></a>